molnett/cert-manager-webhook-gandi/README.md

 # ACME webhook for Gandi (cert-manager-webhook-gandi)

-### This is a fork of the original project found here: [https://github.com/bwolf/cert-manager-webhook-gandi](https://github.com/bwolf/cert-manager-webhook-gandi)
+## This is a fork of the original project found here: [https://github.com/bwolf/cert-manager-webhook-gandi](https://github.com/bwolf/cert-manager-webhook-gandi)

+It was forked due to adding functionality specific to Molnett which might not be interesting for a larger audience.
+Thank you to the original author BWolf for the great work!

+## Introduction

 `cert-manager-webhook-gandi` is an ACME webhook for [cert-manager].
 It provides an ACME (read: Let's Encrypt) webhook for [cert-manager], which allows to use a `DNS-01` challenge with [Gandi].
 This allows to provide Let's Encrypt certificates to [Kubernetes] for service protocols other than HTTP and furthermore to request wildcard certificates.
 Internally it uses the [Gandi LiveDNS API] to communicate with Gandi.